 (1) the right to designate the primary residence of the child;

-(7) the right to the services and earnings of the child; and
+(8) the right to the services and earnings of the child;

-(8) except when a guardian of the child's estate or a guardian or attorney ad litem has been appointed for the child, the right to act as an agent of the child in relation to the child's estate if the child's action is required by a state, the United States, or a foreign government.
+(9) except when a guardian of the child’s estate or a guardian or attorney ad litem has been appointed for the child, the right to act as an agent of the child in relation to the child’s estate if the child’s action is required by a state, the United States, or a foreign government; and

-Depending on how the parents can work together, how involved the secondary parent has been in the child's life, a parent's track record on making good decisions for the child, how far apart the parents live, etc., will determine whether or not the rest of the rights and duties will be exclusive, joint or independent.
-The two "big" ones are the right to make non-emergency medical, dental and psychological decisions (#2) and the right to make educational decisions (#6).
-Often these are exclusively assigned to one parent, but if they will be assigned to both parents, the court (or the parties, if the divorce will be by agreement) have to determine if the rights will be exercised jointly or independently.
+Depending on how the parents work together, how involved the secondary parent has been in the child’s life, a parent’s track record on making good decisions for the child, how far apart the parents live, etc., will determine whether or not the rest of the rights and duties will be exclusive, joint or independent.
+The three “big” ones are the right to make non-emergency medical, dental (#2), the right to make psychological and psychiatric decisions (#3) and the right to make educational decisions (#7).
+Sometimes these are exclusively assigned to one parent, but if they will be assigned to both parents, the court (or the parties, if the divorce will be by agreement) has to determine if the rights will be exercised jointly or independently.

 An example of how this works is as follows: A pediatrician will often recommend that a child who has chronic strep throat, bronchitis or tonsillitis should have their tonsils and adenoids removed.
 This is elective, non-emergency surgery.
 If the right to make medical decisions is to be exercised jointly, both parents have to consent.
 If one parent is against this type of surgery and the other wants to go forward, they cannot.
 If the right is to be exercised independently, either parent can consent, and in this scenario, the parent who wants to go forward will simply schedule the surgery during their time of possession.

 The other major issue with regard to these rights and duties is that in a joint managing conservatorship, the court must state whether or not the exclusive right to determine primary residence (#1) must be restricted to a particular geographic area, or whether the right is unrestricted.
-This is one of the hottest areas of litigation right now, and I will get into it more fully below.
+This is one of the hottest areas of child custody litigation, and I will get into it more fully below.

 Under either scenario (Sole/Possessory or JMC), all parents continue to have certain rights and duties at all times.
 These rights and duties are very rarely altered by the court.
 These rights and duties are as follows: